Civic, Australian Capital Territory: Civic Square

+Canberra Olympic Pool

+Construction for a new public pool started in October 1953 and the Canberra Olympic Pool was opened on 22 December 1955, right at the peak of national interest in competitive and recreational swimming leading up to the 1956 Olympic Games in Melbourne.
+The new pool complex included three pools; a blue-tiled seven lane pool; a 60 by 90 foot diving pool with a cantilevered reinforced concrete diving tower complete with 3m, 5m and 10m diving platforms, and six springboards; and a children's pool.
+Other facilities included a refreshment kiosk, dressing sheds, private change booths and 800 lockers.
+The pool complex, gardens and overall design were described "A feature of the new centre is its spaciousness.
+Garden plots and lawns covered with gay beach umbrellas surround the pools and a strikingly modern colour scheme, with deep blue predominating, on all exterior walls make an attractive setting".
+The pool was designed in 1953 by Ian Slater, architect from the Commonwealth Department of Works, and was awarded a Sulman Medal by the Royal Australian Institute of Architects.

 Canberra Centre

 Civic's major shopping mall is the Canberra Centre.
 Opened as the Monaro Mall in 1963, it was the first Australian three-storey, fully enclosed and air conditioned shopping centre.
 It was opened by the Prime Minister Robert Menzies.
 In 1989 it was substantially redeveloped and renamed the Canberra Centre.
 A further redevelopment was completed by late 2007, substantially adding to the diversity of retailers and services within it including a Dendy Cinema complex.

 Heritage listings

 Civic has a number of heritage-listed buildings including: